Origin of cosmological neutrino mass bounds: background $\textit{versus}$ perturbations: Phenomenology

 Secondly, high multipoles ($\ell \gtrsim 500$) correspond to modes that enter the horizon much before recombination.
 There are two main ways in which neutrino masses affect these modes, both of which are mainly sensitive to background effects.

 On the one hand, these modes are damped below a characteristic angular scale $\theta_D$ due to the finite mean free path of photons, where~\cite{Lesgourgues:2013sjj}

-with $n_e$ the electron density and $\sigma_T$ the Thomson scattering cross section. $\sum m_\nu^\mathrm{Backg.}$ slows down the dilution of the neutrino energy density, increasing $H(z)$ both in the numerator and denominator.
+with $n_e$ the electron density and $\sigma_T$ the Thomson scattering cross section.
+An increased $\sum m_\nu^\mathrm{Backg.}$ slows down the dilution of the neutrino energy density, increasing $H(z)$ both in the numerator and denominator.
+The change in $H_0$ to keep $\theta_s$ fixed, discussed above, further affects the denominator.
 Overall, $\theta_\mathrm{D}$ gets reduced, which is visible as an excess at high $\ell$ in \cref{fig:cmb1}.
 As the damping scale only depends on background quantities, this effect is insensitive to $\sum m_\nu^\mathrm{Pert.}$ (see \cref{sec:app_CMB}).

 On the other hand, high multipoles are affected by weak gravitational lensing, i.e., by the random gravitational deflection of CMB photons due to the large-scale structure of the Universe.
 Lensing smooths out the power spectrum and transfers power from low multipoles to high multipoles~\cite{Dodelson:2020abc}.
 Neutrino masses affect CMB lensing via both background and perturbations effects (see \cref{sec:app_CMB} for details). $\sum m_\nu^\mathrm{Backg.}$ reduces CMB lensing by accelerating the expansion of the Universe, which suppresses structure formation.
 This is visible in \cref{fig:cmb1} as wiggles that are in phase with the CMB power spectrum.
 In turn, $\sum m_\nu^\mathrm{Pert.}$ enhances neutrino clustering and structure growth, which enhances CMB lensing in a scale-dependent way.
 This effect is relevant if $\sum m_\nu^\mathrm{Backg.} \neq 0$, because otherwise the neutrino energy density is too diluted at late times and neutrino perturbations effects are negligible.
 Overall, the main impact of $\sum m_\nu^\mathrm{Pert.}$ on CMB lensing is to partially reduce the effect of $\sum m_\nu^\mathrm{Backg.}$ as can be seen in \cref{fig:cmb1}.
 In our data analysis below, this leads to a partial degeneracy among both parameters.